eisenzopf/redactomatic/README.md

 ## Creating and Customizing Models

+### Loading default and custom rule files.

+By default the `--defaultrules` option is set to True.
+When this option is set all of the files named `rules/*.json` or `rules/*.yml` are loaded.
+If you put additional `.yml` or `.json` files into the default rules/ directory then they will be also be treated as default rules.

+The `--no-defaultrules` option suppresses this behaviour.
+If you use this option then you must define all the rules that are to be used using the `--rulesfile` option.
+This allows you to completely ignore the default rules supplied with redactomatic, or specify exactly which of the default files you want to include in your configuration.
+We do not recommend using this option unless you are an experienced user.

+The `--rulesfile` option is used to load custom rules files.
+These JSON or YML files can be placed anywhere, for example in your own custom rules directory.
+The paths that you give to the` --rulesfile` option are globbed so you can define things like `--rulefile myrulesdir/*.yml`

+Note also that whilst you can define rules in JSON or YML, regular expressions are almost impossible to express in JSON.
+Use YML files for configuration containing regular expressions.

 Redactomatic configuration files can be in YAML format or JSON format and can be intermixed.

+### Top-level rules

 The configuration can be spread arbitrarily across multiple files which are simply overlaid on top of each when they are read.